MEET THE GUIDES/COACHES

 The openness, certain boundaries and barriers come down when it is a group of women.
 There are no stupid questions.
 Everyone figuring out how to manipulate the machine with what you have.

-Instragram: @alanakai8
+Instragram: @teaching_lifestyle_changes

 What do you like most about sledding?